LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/studio.rst

 Experiments Component
 ^^^^^^^^^^^^^^^^^^^^^
-1. Finally add an experiments component that contains the below HTML:
+1. Finally, add an experiments component that contains the HTML below:

 .. sourcecode:: html